Null Models and Community Detection in Multi-Layer Networks: Multi-layer configuration models and modularity measures

-In light of the discussion of the previous section, conditioned upon the observed multi-degree sequence $\mathbf{k}=\{\mathbf{k}_1,\ldots,\mathbf{k}_N\}$, we define several extensions of the configuration model for multi-layer networks.
-In the first model we assume the degree sequence in one layer is independent of the degree sequence in other layers.
-Consequently the layers in the null networks, conditioned on the degree sequence, are independent of each other.
-The probability of a connection of type $m$ between nodes $i$ and $j$ is given by $\frac{k_{i}^{(m)}k_{j}^{(m)}}{2L^{(m)}-1}\approx \frac{k_{i}^{(m)}k_{j}^{(m)}}{2L^{(m)}}$.
-Here is the justification.
+Similar to the multi-layer extensions of the expected degree model developed in the previous section, we define several extensions of the configuration model for multi-layer networks, conditioned upon the observed multi-degree sequence $\mathbf{k}=\{\mathbf{k}_1,\ldots,\mathbf{k}_N\}$.

+In the first model we propose, we assume the degree sequence in one layer is independent of the degree sequence in other layers.
 The number of stubs or half-edges (one end of an edge) coming out of node $i$ is $k_{i}^{(m)}$.
 For every stub, there are $2L^{(m)}-1$ stubs or half-edges available to connect to.
-Out of these half-edges, the number of half-edges that will lead to an edge of type $m$ between nodes $i$ and $j$ are $k_{j}^{(m)}$.
+Out of these half-edges, the number of half-edges that will lead to an edge of type $m$ between nodes $i$ and $j$ is $k_{j}^{(m)}$.
+Therefore, the probability of a connection of type $m$ between nodes $i$ and $j$ is given by $\frac{k_{i}^{(m)}k_{j}^{(m)}}{2L^{(m)}-1}\approx \frac{k_{i}^{(m)}k_{j}^{(m)}}{2L^{(m)}}$, which is the same as the estimate of $p_{ij}$ in the ID model in Equation (\ref{IDexpected}) using the estimator in Equation (\ref{MLE_ID}).
 It is a general convention in configuration model to write $2L^{(m)}$ in the denominator instead of $2L^{(m)}-1$ for simplification as $L^{(m)}$ is generally quite large.
-We call this model the independent degree multi-layer configuration model (IDMLCM).
+We call this model the independent degree multi-layer configuration model (ID-MLCM).
 Using this model as a null model, we then define our first extension of Newman-Girvan (NG) modularity, which we call the multi-normalized average (MNavrg) since the expression is effectively an average of the layer-wise normalized NG modularities:

-There is a similar version of this modularity that has appeared in the literature before for community detection in multi-layer networks (the intra-layer part of the multi-slice modularity in \citet{bassett13} and \citet{slcp14}, ``composite modularity" in \citet{liu14}), where the null model used is identical to IDMLCM, however the layer-wise modularity scores are not normalized before adding together.
+There is a similar version of this modularity that has appeared in the literature before for community detection in multi-layer networks --- the intra-layer part of the multi-slice modularity in \citet{mucha10} and \citet{bassett13} (see also the discussion in \citet{slcp14}), and ``composite modularity" in \citet{liu14}.
+In those earlier instances, the layer-wise modularity scores are typically not normalized before adding together.
 To minimize the impact of varying sparsity across layers, it is prudent to normalize the measures by the density of layers before aggregating \citep{pc15}.